guanyuelee/midrae/README.md

     bash runs/dr_acai.sh
     bash runs/midrae.sh

-You should be able to achieve the reported accuracy of single-layer classifier:
+You should be able to achieve the reported accuracy of single-layer classifier and clustering resuls:

 ![Accuracy](accuracy.png)

-You can check the model checkpoints and intermediate images in directory './TRAIN'.
+You can also check the model checkpoints and intermediate images in directory './TRAIN'.

 ## Results
-Some of the results if MIDR-AE are shound are follows:
+Some of the results of MIDR-AE are shown are follows:

 MNIST-32:
 ![MNIST results](./results/mnist32.png)